pivotal/docs-tap/scc/gitops-vs-regops.md

 RegistryOps is typically used for inner loop flows where configuration is treated as an artifact from quick iterations by developers.
-In this scenario, at the end of the supply chain, configuration gets pushed to a container image registry in the form of an [imgpkg bundle](https://carvel.dev/imgpkg/docs/v0.27.0/).
+In this scenario, at the end of the supply chain, configuration is pushed to a container image registry in the form of an [imgpkg bundle](https://carvel.dev/imgpkg/docs/v0.27.0/).
 You can think of it as a container image whose sole purpose is to carry arbitrary files.

-To enable this mode of operation, the supply chains must be configured **without** the following parameters being configured during the installation of the `ootb-` packages or overwritten by the workload through the following
+To enable this mode of operation, the supply chains must be configured **without** the following parameters being configured during the installation of the `ootb-` packages or overwritten by the workload by using the following
 parameters:

 - `gitops_repository_prefix`